 There will be no longer be a show presence at the Miami Marine Stadium and Park on Virginia Key, where MIBS has been staged the last five years.

-“Our industry and organization are incredibly grateful to the city of Miami for providing a home for our show these last five years at the Miami Marine Stadium and Park, and we look forward to bringing this exciting new event to both downtown Miami and Miami Beach,” Hugelmeyer adds.
+“Our industry and organization are incredibly grateful to the city of Miami for providing a home for our show these last five years at the Miami Marine Stadium and Park, and we look forward to bringing this exciting new event to both downtown Miami and Miami Beach,” Hugelmeyer said in the statement.

 According to the agreement, Informa Markets will handle show management, with NMMA contributing guidance and other logistics.
 In addition, both will retain ownership of their respective events: NMMA keeps MIBS, and Informa Markets shares co-ownership of the Yacht Show and Superyacht Miami with the International Yacht Brokers Association.

-“We are appreciative that the NMMA shares common goals, and we are honored to work with them to enhance our collective events, including an unbelievable weeklong experience for recreational and luxury boating enthusiasts in Miami,” says Andrew Doole, Informa Markets president of U.S. boat shows.
+“We are appreciative that the NMMA shares common goals, and we are honored to work with them to enhance our collective events, including an unbelievable week-long experience for recreational and luxury boating enthusiasts in Miami,” said Andrew Doole, Informa Markets president of U.S. boat shows.

-Organizers say a significant traffic management plan is a critical element that the team will develop in collaboration with the city of Miami and Miami Beach, with a wealth of transportation options at both locations.
+Organizers said a significant traffic management plan is a critical element the team will develop in collaboration with the city of Miami and Miami Beach, with a wealth of transportation options at both locations.